cosmos/ethermint-archive/docs/architecture/future-architecture.rst

 cli
 """

-The CLI package holds all the commands and flags.
+The cli package holds all the commands and flags.
 It allows a developer to create a new cli without having to write his own flags.
 It exposes the features described above.

 ethermint
 """""""""

-At the top level there is the Ethermint application.
-An Ethermint object is instantiated within the cmd package.
-It requires a reward strategy.
-It also takes a configuration struct with all parsed options.
-Those values either come from the CLI or from the TOML file.
-The values on the config struct will override the defaults.
-All other dependencies should be setup within the Ethermint object.
-The big config struct is a nesting of smaller config structs for Reward, IBC, rpcServer and ethereum.
+The ethermint package is responsible for wiring up all the different components into a working application.
+It is the top level object.
+It takes a configuration struct, a logger, a reward object, and an ibc object.
+Everything else is instantiated within the constructor.
+The goal is to keep the outwards facing API very simple in the beginning.
+The ethermint object implements ``ABCIApplication`` and ``BaseService``.
+It is responsible for mediating the communication with Tendermint Core and is the entry point that starts all needed goroutines.

+Internally it instantiates an RPC server that serves the Web3 endpoints.
+It also instantiates an RPC client that the RPC server uses to forward transaction from Web3 to Tendermint Core.
+It instantiates an ethereum object which handles state management and execution.
+Lastly, it instantiates an account object which handles private keys either on disk or on an HSM.

 Ethermint:
-* Config struct
+* Logger
-* Reward strategy
+* Reward
-* IBC strategy
+* Ibc

 * rpcServer - serves the web3 rpc server, depends on the config options
 * rpcClient - sends transaction that where created over web3 to tendermint
-* ethereum - is used to hold the state and execute transactions and answer questions about the state
+* ethereum - manages and executes state
-* accounts - an account manager that manages private keys stored under this ethermint node
+* account - an account manager that manages private keys stored under this ethermint node
-* logger - a tendermint logger

-The Ethermint object is responsible for settinp up the ethereum object and starting the rpc server.
-It implements ABCIApplication, however it proxies most requests to the ethereum object.
-It first decides whether something is destined for IBC or Ethereum .
-It does not implement ``Query`` for ethereum related transaction, but only to facilitate IBC.
-It implements ``BaseService`` and is responsible for starting and stopping everything.
-It handles Info.
+To start an ethermint instance Start() has to be called.
+This in turn starts all other goroutines, such as for the rpcServer, the rpcClient and the account.

 ethereum
 """"""""

-The ethereum object is not exported.
-It handles state management/persistence and transaction processing.
+The ethereum package resides in the internal package.
+It is responsible for all state mangement and execution.
-It is a custom type from which we eventually will extract an interface.
-It handles checkTx, deliverTx and commit.
-It takes a specific config struct with info such as gasprice, gaslimit and reward strategy.

 Ethereum:
-* stateDB for persistence and actual state
+* state for persistence and actual state
-* checkTxState for ephemeral state
+* checkState for ephemeral state
 * logger
 * reward strategy